 We loved the look of their dish—which thickens with starch from the potatoes instead of scoops of flour—so we reached out to Chef Jojo via Instagram to get more details.
 He generously shared the recipe and offered to help me along, which made for a very fun connection (albeit a bit unbalanced—maybe like having Garnet Hathaway skate with my rec league hockey team).

 As with any seafood dish, fresh is best, so Souzz and I brought the recipe along on a few recent trips to the Carolina Outer Banks and the Chesapeake Bay.

-The variety of fish gave our chowder some different textures, and using thick fillets (instead of tips) was helpful since chunks of similar size will cook more evenly.
+The variety of fish gave our chowder some different textures, and thick fillets (instead of tips) yielded chunks of similar size that cooked more evenly.
 The stock matters a lot, too, and we made our own by boiling/simmering water with shrimp shells, onions, celery, carrots, garlic, salt, pepper, white wine, and olive oil.

 We prepared the chowder a second time on a Valentine’s weekend trip to White Stone near the Chesapeake Bay.
 White Stone is on the Northern Neck in a beautiful part of Virginia, with plenty to see and do–even on an icy, rainy weekend.
 There are tons of nearby trails, lots of wildlife, and views over the tidal part of the Rappahannock River.
 And we loved our little AirBnB cottage, perfect for a getaway.